dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 * `defaultRoute` - a default route to be used if there is no other matching route
 * `children` - nested route configurations which can represent a nested path within a parent route

-Application routing paths are assembled into a hierarchy bsaed on the routing configuration.
+Application routing paths are assembled into a hierarchy based on the routing configuration.
 The `children` property of a parent route accepts an array of more route configurations.

 {% instruction 'Include the required imports in the file `main.ts`.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:2-4 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:2-3 %}

 {% instruction 'Define the routing configuration.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:9-32 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:9-29 %}

 Explanations for the route configuration in the above code block are explained earlier in this step.